Youth Innovations Test Grant

 • Our policy requirements define eligibility for OTF funding and outline exclusions.

-• Funds are granted to eligible applicants delivering eligible project activities that directly align with YOF Priority Outcomes.
+• Funds are granted to eligible applicants delivering eligible project activities that directly align with a Priority Outcome.

 • Benefits young people ages 12-25, and/or 12-29 for youth living with special needs and/or disabilities, mental health needs and/or addictions.